aws/aws-parallelcluster/docs/configuration.rst

 vpc_settings
 """"""""""""
-Settings section relating to VPC to be used
+Settings section relating to VPC to be used.

 See :ref:`VPC Section <vpc_section>`. ::